Arav20603/aravPortfolio/README.md

 # 🚀 My Portfolio Website

 Welcome to my personal portfolio website!
-This site is a reflection of my journey as a **Pre - Final Year Student**, featuring my projects, skills, and ways to connect with me.
+This site is a reflection of my journey as a **Final Year Student**, featuring my projects, skills, and ways to connect with me.

 Live here 👉 [**Aravind's Portfolio**](https://syndicatefolio.netlify.app/)